 But what is time compared to eternity?
 Did it begin?
 Will it end?
 Scientists measure a day down to the millisecond by the rotation of the earth.
 We set our clocks in order to keep appointments.
 History has certain moments which we commemorate.
 But God. . .
-Well, the Bible says Elohim ("God") "has set eternity in their heart, without which man cannot find out the work that Elohim makes from the beginning and to the end."
+Well, the Bible says Elohim (the "God" who "created the heavens and the earth") "has set eternity in their heart, without which man cannot find out the work that Elohim makes from the beginning and to the end."
 (Ec.
 3:11)

 The dictionary says time is "capable of division into measurable portions."
-There are few "measurable portions" of time mentioned in the Bible: the day, created by Elohim and divided by Him into evening and morning; the week, ordained by Elohim in creation and commissioned by Him to allow man to rest seventh day; the month, the duration of the moon's revolution around the earth; and the year, the duration of the earth's revolution around the sun.
-The seasons are distinguishable in the Bible only as summer, winter, the early rains and the latter rains.
+There are few "measurable portions" of time mentioned in the Bible: the day, created by Elohim and divided by Him into evening and morning; the week, ordained by Elohim in creation and commissioned by Him to allow man to rest on the seventh day; the month, the duration of the moon's revolution around the earth; and the year, the duration of the earth's revolution around the sun.
+The seasons are distinguishable in the Bible only as summer, winter, the early rains (in the autumn) and the latter rains (in the spring).

 All other divisions of time are man-made; the second, the hour, the decade, the century.
 The four seasons which begin at the equinoxes and solstices are based on man's desire to make nature fit into the little niches which he creates in order to bring a precise order to his life.
 Certainly, there are points in the year at which the day and night can be separated into almost equal lengths, and other times when the days reach their longest and shortest daylight hours, but the seasons of the Bible do not depend on these moments.
 Elohim's plan is too grand to have these trifling seconds exceed their actual importance.